 I’m not sure there’s a bad potato to use for these!
 You can use small russets, Yukon Gold or Red Potatoes.
 I used fairly small red potatoes so they would be 1-2 bites.
 I found mine at a Farmers’ Market – but really – any potato is a good potato!

-How to make potato skins in the air fryer?
+How to make crispy potato skins in the air fryer?

 Can you freeze air fryer potato skins?